epam/edp-gerrit-operator/README.md

 1. Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;
 2. Cluster admin access to the cluster;
-3. EDP project/namespace is deployed by following the [Install EDP](https://epam.github.io/edp-install/operator-guide/install-edp/) instruction.
+3. KubeRocketCI project/namespace is deployed by following the [Install KubeRocketCI](https://docs.kuberocketci.io/docs/operator-guide/install-kuberocketci) instruction.
 4. Make sure Git [`FSMonitor`](https://www.git-scm.com/docs/git-fsmonitor--daemon) feature is turned off.
 This is due to [limitations](https://github.com/go-git/go-git/issues/299) of `go-git`.

 ## Installation

-In order to install the EDP Gerrit Operator, follow the steps below:
+In order to install the KubeRocketCI Gerrit Operator, follow the steps below:

 1. To add the Helm EPAMEDP Charts for local client, run "helm repo add":
      ```bash